Adamtaranto/MpGAP/README.md

 ## Known issues

-1. Whenever using unicycler with unpaired reads, an odd platform-specific SPAdes-related crash seems do randomly happen as it can be seen in the issue discussed at https://github.com/rrwick/Unicycler/issues/188.
+1. Whenever using unicycler with unpaired reads, an odd platform-specific SPAdes-related crash seems to randomly happen as it can be seen in the issue discussed at https://github.com/rrwick/Unicycler/issues/188.
   + As a workaround, Ryan says to use the `--no_correct` parameter which solves the issue and does not have a negative impact on assembly quality.
   + Therefore, if you run into this error when using unpaired data you can activate this workaroud with:
     + `--unicycler_additional_parameters " --no_correct "`.